MIGx-user/data-engineering-challenge/README.md

 Keep in mind that you’re not expected to complete the totality of this assignment.
 If you don’t complete some bullet points that’s OK, it will help us guide the follow-up interview where we’ll ask you about what you’ve given to us and why you did (or didn’t) take those decisions.

 ## Final result
-You are expected to commit all the components from your solution to a git repository and share it with ´´´MIGx-user´´´ so we can review your challenge.
+You are expected to commit all the components from your solution to a git repository and share it with **MIGx-user** so we can review your challenge.